+46 839 91 32 Mon – Fri 11:00 to 15:00 GMT+1

 NIJO CASTLE

-The entrance is only a few minutes’ walk from Nijojo-mae Station via the Tozai Subway Line.
+The entrance is only a few minutes walk from Nijojo-mae Station via the Tozai Subway Line.
 You can easily get here from Kyoto Station.
-Take the Karasuma Subway Line to Karasuma-Oike Station and change to Tozai Line.
+Take the Karasuma Subway Line to Karasuma-Oike Station and change to the Tozai Line.
 Then hop off at Nijojo-mae Station.
 The entire tour takes no more than 15 minutes and costs around 260 yen.

-The entrance is only a few minutes’ walk from Nijojo-mae Station via the Tozai Subway Line.
+The entrance is only a few minutes walk from Nijojo-mae Station via the Tozai Subway Line.
 You can easily get here from Kyoto Station.
-Take the Karasuma Subway Line to Karasuma-Oike Station and change to Tozai Line.
+Take the Karasuma Subway Line to Karasuma-Oike Station and change to the Tozai Line.
 Then hop off at Nijojo-mae Station.
 The entire tour takes no more than 15 minutes and costs around 260 yen.

 Steep bpath with sakure tree